DavidTaillois/prometheus-ci/README.md

 # prometheus-ci

-This is an example of Jenkins pipeline to detect, check and deploy configuration of prometheus serveur
+This is an example of Jenkins pipeline (Groovy script) to detect, check and deploy configuration of prometheus serveur